letsjs/lets-git-pull/README.md

 The absolute path to the symlink ([remotePath]/current) to the current revision.
 Use for e.g. symlinking the project to the webserver's public-html file.
 Available after `deploy:publish`.

+**options.oldRevision**
+The absolute path to the folder where the old revision is stored when rolling back.
+Available after `deploy:rollback`.

 ## Contribution